kapilpaul/bKash-woocommerce/readme.txt

 = How do I get credentials? =

 You may contact with bKash support 16247.

+= How do I get bKash dov for submission =

+In this plugin, you can generate the doc.

 = Is this a plug and play plugin? =